This is the multi-page printable view of this section. Click here to print.

 - Container Registry feature change

-- It provides monitoring functionality for the Registry in conjunction with the Cloud Monitoring product.
+- Provides monitoring capabilities for the Registry in conjunction with the Cloud Monitoring product.

-- Account, IAM and Service Home, tags, etc. common CX changes have been reflected.
+- Account, IAM, Service Home, tags, and other common CX changes have been reflected.

-- Container Registry is a service that provides a registry and repository to easily store, manage, and share container images and OCI (Open Container Initiative) standard artifacts.
+- Container Registry is a service that provides a registry and repository where you can easily store, manage, and share container images and OCI (Open Container Initiative) standard artifacts.